Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 1. Communicating the results (The subject of the last section)
 2. Operationalizing the output (The automation component discussed in figure \@ref(fig:choneheirarh).

 The second part of deploying results refers to automating a process and putting those solutions into production.
 There are multiple tools that make this possible.
 Although this tends to be where other languages have an advantage over R. Compiled languages such as C++ can be much faster than R and are more full-featured in some sense.
 Although there are some exceptions.
 SQL Server has supported an integration with R ^[https://docs.microsoft.com/en-us/sql/machine-learning/tutorials/r-tutorials?view=sql-server-ver15] and Python since 2016, although it isn't clear how widespread its use has become.
 Google, Amazon, and Microsoft are all building analytics frameworks into their cloud-based DBMSs.
-They allow you to turn-up the computing power to make your models run much more quickly assuming you can take advantage of a technique such as multu-threading (Which R does not natively support).
+They allow you to turn-up the computing power to make your models run much more quickly assuming you can take advantage of a technique such as multi-threading (Which R does not natively support).
 Thinking about how to make something more efficient has probably already been done for you.
 At this stage, R may be used for protoyping and something else for the actual deployment.

 Where is this valuable?